mikethwolff/FastAPI/model_card.md

 ## Intended Use

-This model can be used to predict whether an income exceeds, or is below $50K/yr based on the rovided census data.
+This model can be used to predict whether an income exceeds, or is below $50K/yr based on the provided census data.

 ## Training Data